PaulioRandall/p90/README.md

 // code hard to read and change.
 But there maybe fair use cases. export default [
 	{
-		props: null,

 		rgb: rgbs,
 		color: colors,

+		// The function is called for each instance.
+		// There is no caching unless you implement it.
 		colorWithAlpha: (color, alpha) => {
 			const rgb = rgbs[color]

 			// Function arguments are always strings.
-			// It is up to you to parse them into numbers etc. const a = parseFloat(alpha)
+			// It is up to you to parse them as you see fit. const a = parseFloat(alpha)

 			const result = [...rgb]